damianolodi/damianolodi/content/authors/damiano/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []

+new_work: "currently working at LEOS-instruments, where we research and develop single-mode lasers for high-precision spectroscopy."
 ---

-I am a physicist with a strong interest in business, startups and practical application of modern technologies.
-I am currently delving into the world of machine learning and artificial intelligence, which I find increadibly fascinating and full of potential in so many different sectors.
-In particular, I am more interested in applications oriented towards environment protection and innovation.

-Currently, I work at UpSens, an Italian startup focused on the development of environmental monitoring devices.
-It is part of the Optoi group, a major Italian group committed to the sensors and IoT world.
+I am a physics graduate currently working at UpSens, where we research and develop sensors and devices used for environmental monitoring.
+Even though applied research is my main job, I have a strong interest in the business side of modern technologies, and I always enjoy learning about new innovative companies and startups.
+My main interest is geared toward innovation in technology and AI to address climate change and environmental conservation.

-In my free time, I enjoy tasting and researching new teas from all over the world.
-This is my way to briefly stop nowadays frenetic life, reorganize ideas and restart working with even more passion and perseverance towards my goals.
+In my free time, I enjoy painting miniature models and tasting new teas from all over the world.
+This is my way to briefly stop nowadays frenetic life and reorganize ideas before going back to work with even more energy towards my goals.